The best hotels in Punta Cana

 Altos de Chavón in La Romana is worth the 90-minute drive for a completely different experience.
 It's a replica 16th-century Mediterranean village built into a cliff above the Chavón River, with galleries, restaurants, and a 5,000-seat amphitheater.
 Entry is free, and you can combine it with a stop at Bayahibe on the way back.
 Most visitors to Punta Cana never make it there.
 That's your advantage.

-Punta Cana's best neighborhoods
+Punta Cana's best hotel regions

 Bávaro is where most people end up, and honestly, it earns the attention. the beach strip along Playa Bávaro is genuinely world-class.
 But if you can stretch your budget to Cap Cana or want something quieter, Bayahibe rewards those who bother to look.